SendrakeWoW/randomized-bountyful-world/README.md

 # BountyWorld - BETA Version 1.0

 A singleplayer roguelite gamemode for World of Warcraft 3.3.5a built on [AzerothCore](https://www.azerothcore.org/).
+You play in 3.3.5a, so WOTLK, but only the Vanilla zones are shuffled!

 The 35 vanilla zones are shuffled into 7 difficulty brackets.
 Named bounty targets are assigned across the world — hunt them down, survive, and advance.
 Die and your run resets.
 Clear all brackets to achieve true victory.